Cancer … the word you never want to hear

 September 23, 2018, I found a lump growing on my wife’s right breast that had suddenly appeared.
 Marie did the right thing and immediately had an ultrasound which followed a mammogram.
 These turn of events led us both to a breast surgeon at St George Private Hospital.
 Marie and I both surmised before going in, that she might need to do some radiotherapy and we prepared ourselves for that outcome.

 Then the bombshell was dropped.
 It was like getting slammed in the head by an unforeseen force.
-I froze, my jaw dropped and Marie began to weep
+I froze, my jaw dropped and Marie began to weep uncontroalably understanding the severity of her prognosis.

-Marie was diagnosed with an advanced stage 3 breast cancer.
+Marie was diagnosed with advanced stage 3 breast cancer.
 It had spread to her lymph nodes in her armpit and we needed to act quick.
 Under this unimaginable stressful situation, you can imagine, a million thoughts and questions soon followed.
 Why?
 How?
 Breast Cancer was not in her family?
 Marie was fit.
 She went to the gym.
 She ate reasonably well and was only 40 years old?

 Then the big and most painful decision that rocked us both to the core … how do we tell our two boys.
 Alexander who was 12 and Leonardo only 11 at the time.
 To this day, that was the worst day of our lives for sure.